On determinantal point processes with nonsymmetric kernels: Translating the theory of P0 -matrices into the DPP setting

 This result shows that all matrices close to $\frac{1}{2}I_n$ are DDP kernels.
-Combining this result with Proposition \ref{prop: star-shaped} illustrates that $\frac{1}{2}I_n$ can be seen as the center of the set of DPP kernels.
-It suggests that maybe it si natural to write DPP kernels as $\frac{1}{2}(I_n+M)$.
-We point out that with this notation and if $I_n-K$ is invertible then $L=K(I_n-K)^{-1}=(I_n+M)(I_n-M)^{-1}$ corresponding to the Cayley transform of $-M$.
+Propositions \ref{prop: star-shaped} and \ref{prop: perturb_half_identity} both illustrate that $\frac{1}{2}I_n$ appears as the center of the set of DPP kernels and suggests that it is natural to write DPP kernels as $\frac{1}{2}(I_n-M)$.
+We later show in section \ref{sec: prop_DPPs} that, when writing DPP kernels this way, this matrix $M$ satisfies a lot of useful properties.